islamsaimoon/docker-network-lab/README.md

    ping -c 3 app
    curl http://app:5000
    ```
-   Because the containers share the same network, service discovery works out of the box【588612204273761†L123-L140】.
+   Because the containers share the same network, service discovery works out of the box.

 5. **Stop the lab** when finished:
    ```bash